There’s nothing more memorable than a video.

 This phase of video production is the designing phase or simply put, the pre-production phase.
 Now that you have the answers to all the necessary questions, you need the architects to help you create the vital components of the preliminary video production stage.

-These architects are simply the scriptwriters, who conduct rigorous research of the said topic, write the script, and create the storyboard.
-Each scriptwriter has its own way of doing things.
+These architects are simply scriptwriters, who conduct rigorous research on the said topic, write the script, and create the storyboard.
+Each scriptwriter has their own way of doing things.
 Here’s a method by one of my favorite directors – Quentin Tarantino.

 There you go, your architects have prepared the design.